MBayezid/LetsDUO/marmAID/landing_page_design.md

 ## 5. Final CTA Section

 - **Headline:** "Ready to be more productive?"
-- **Sub-headline:** "Join thousands of others who are simplifying their lives with Let'sDU"
+- **Sub-headline:** "Join thousands of others who are simplifying their lives with Let'sDUO"
 - **CTA Button:** "Start Your Free Trial"

 ## 6. Footer